orxtime/nestedsetsjs/README.md

 ### isRoot(node_id)
 Checks if a node is root
 - node_id - node ID
+> if the node is Root, returns TRUE, otherwise FALSE

 ### isBranch(node_id)
 Checks if a node is a parent
 - node_id - node ID
+> if the node contains nested nodes, returns TRUE, otherwise FALSE

 ### isLeaf(node_id)
 Checks if a node is the end of a branch
 - node_id - node ID
+> if the node is end of bracnch, returns TRUE, otherwise FALSE

 ### getMaxRightKey
-Returns MAX right key in the tree
+> Returns MAX right key in the tree

 ### getMaxLeftKey
-Returns MAX left key in the tree
+> Returns MAX left key in the tree

 ### getCountNodes
-Returns count nodes of tree
+> Returns count nodes of tree

 ### checkTree()